-Averaged over all land and ocean surfaces, temperatures have warmed roughly 1.33°F (0.74ºC) over the last century, according to the Intergovernmental Panel on Climate Change (see page 2 of the IPCC's Climate Change 2007: Synthesis Report Summary for Policymakers (PDF)).
-More than half of this warming—about 0.72°F (0.4°C)—has occurred since 1979.
-Because oceans tend to warm and cool more slowly than land areas, continents have warmed the most (about 1.26° F or 0.7º C since 1979), especially over the Northern Hemisphere.
+Averaged over all land and ocean surfaces, temperatures warmed roughly 1.53°F (0.85ºC) from 1880 to 2012, according to the Intergovernmental Panel on Climate Change (see page 3 of the IPCC's Climate Change 2013: The Physical Science Basis, Summary for Policymakers - PDF).
+Because oceans tend to warm and cool more slowly than land areas, continents have warmed the most.
+In the Northern Hemisphere, where most of Earth's land mass is located, the three decades from 1983 to 2012 were likely the warmest 30-year period of the last 1400 years, according to the IPCC.

 There are slight differences in global records between groups at NCDC, NASA, and the University of East Anglia.
 Each group calculates global temperature year by year, using slightly different techniques.
 However, analyses from all three groups point to the decade between 2000 and 2009 as the hottest since modern records began more than a century ago.
 Temperatures in the 2010s have been running slightly warmer still.